Joconnell04/resume-tailor-platform/README.md

 - **profiles** – simple CRUD for the user’s personal info and links that end up on the resume preview.
 - **experience** – the “experience graph” manager.
 Users edit job, project, education, and volunteer entries through well-validated forms that write to JSON in MySQL.
 Sorting, validation, and conversions all live in `experience/services.py`.
 - **jobs** – lets a user paste a job description, drop a posting URL, or do both.
 Stores parsing metadata so the tailoring service can reuse it.
-- **tailoring** – asynchronous pipeline: snapshots the job + experience data, enqueues a Celery task, calls the OpenAI Responses API, and stores the generated bullets/sections/suggestions with debug logs.
+- **tailoring** – asynchronous pipeline: snapshots the job + experience data, enqueues a Django-Q task, calls the OpenAI Responses API, and stores the generated bullets/sections/suggestions with debug logs.
 - **maps** – placeholder for Mapbox commute calculations (API key wiring is already in settings but the feature is still a stub).
-- **myapply** – the project config plus shared templates (`base.html`, dashboard, login) and Celery bootstrap.
+- **myapply** – the project config plus shared templates (`base.html`, dashboard, login) and Django-Q configuration.

 ## Stack + infrastructure

-- **Backend**: Django 4.2, Python 3.10+, Django REST Framework for the API, Celery 5 with Redis for background jobs.
+- **Backend**: Django 4.2, Python 3.10+, Django REST Framework for the API, **Django-Q2** for background task processing (uses MySQL as queue backend).
 - **Database**: MySQL only.
 There's no SQLite fallback anywhere, so make sure you have a running MySQL 8 instance for dev and tests.
 - **AI**: OpenAI **Responses API** (model defaults to `gpt-4o-mini`).
-The tailoring service uses the Responses API with JSON mode (`text.format.type = "json_object"`) to ensure reliable structured output.
+The tailoring service uses the Responses API with conditional JSON mode for reliable structured output.
 It builds job profiles, scores experience snippets, orchestrates staged generation + guardrail passes, and records token usage per call.
 Web search tool integration enables automatic job posting fetching from URLs and location coordinate extraction.
+- **Background Tasks**: Django-Q2 with MySQL ORM backend (no Redis or external broker required).
+This works seamlessly on PythonAnywhere and other hosting platforms.
-- **Other services**: Redis (broker + result backend), optional Mapbox token waiting for the maps feature.
+- **Other services**: Optional Mapbox token waiting for the maps feature.
 - **Frontend**: Django template system with all templates scoped to each app, plus a shared CSS file in `static/css/style.css`.

 ## Local setup